mrngoitall/nominatr/README.md

-# MEAN Stack
+# NOMinatr

-MEAN is a boilerplate that provides a nice starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
-It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like mongoose and passport pre-bundled and configured.
-We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.
+This is the primary codebase that powers [nominatr.com](http://nominatr.com), a site that provides a quick and easy way for groups of people to vote on a restaurant for a particular event.

 ## Prerequisites
 * Node.js - Download and Install [Node.js](http://www.nodejs.org/download/).
-You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm
+You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.
 * MongoDB - Download and Install [MongoDB](http://www.mongodb.org/downloads) - Make sure it's running on the default port (27017).

 ### Optional (Requirements for Grunt)